Rated 'Excellent' on Trustpilot

 Androgens, which are reproductive and growth hormones in men and women, and including testosterone, can have a significant impact on hair growth.

 In women, hormonal imbalances linked to conditions like polycystic ovary syndrome (PCOS) can increase androgen production.
 Excess androgens can disrupt the hair growth cycle, resulting in changes such as increased hair shedding, thinning, and the appearance of coarse, dark hairs in typically non-hairy areas.
 You may enjoy reading about the recommended foods for PCOS and weight loss.
-If you're struggling with PCOS, take a look at our PCOS Bundle, recommended by nutritionists, to provide relief from common symptoms of PCOS
+If you're struggling with PCOS, take a look at our PCOS Bundle, recommended by nutritionists, to provide support from common signs of PCOS

 In men, testosterone is a key player in male pattern baldness.
 Testosterone can be converted into 'di-hydro-testosterone (DHT)' in the scalp, which shrinks hair follicles and inhibits hair growth.
 This process contributes to a receding hairline and thinning crown as seen in male baldness.